Table of Contents

 Osborne & Francis: Civil Rights Attorneys

-Our civil rights attorneys are motivated by two things; getting you the compensation you deserve to make things right, and the knowledge that holding the powerful accountable for civil rights violations makes our society a safer place for all of us.
+Our civil rights attorneys are motivated by two things: getting you the justice you deserve to make things right, and the knowledge that holding the powerful accountable for civil rights violations makes our society a safer place.

 The Types of Cases our Civil Rights Attorneys Handle

 Civil rights lawsuits can involve a wide range of legal disputes and violations.
 The following are examples of the types of civil rights cases we handle: